robertmartin8/PyPortfolioOpt/docs/About.rst

 I learn fastest when making real projects.
 A few months back I began seriously trying to self-educate on certain topics in quantitative finance, and mean-variance optimisation is one of the cornerstones of this field.
-I read quite a few journal articles and explanations, but ultimately felt that a real proof of understanding would lie in the implementation.
+I read quite a few journal articles and explanations but ultimately felt that a real proof of understanding would lie in the implementation.
 At the same time, I realised that existing open-source (python) portfolio optimisation libraries (there are one or two), were unsatisfactory for a number of reasons, and that people 'out there' might benefit from a